Choosing the Right Kitchen Layout for Your New Home

 1. The U-Shaped Kitchen

-Perfect for larger spaces, the U-shaped kitchen provides plenty of counter and storage space.
+Perfect for larger spaces, the U-shaped kitchen offers ample counter and storage space.
 This design features three walls of cabinetry and appliances, forming a "U" shape.
-It's a favourite for busy families or those who love to entertain because it provides ample bench space for meal prep.
+It's a favourite for busy families or those who love to entertain, as it provides ample bench space for meal preparation.
 You can even add a breakfast bar if one side of the "U" is open to an adjoining room.

 Best for: Homes with larger kitchens or open-plan designs, ideal for a spacious, practical cooking area.